aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/headers-and-footers/get-all/_index.md

 ﻿---
-title: "Get all"
+title: "Get all headers/footers in a Word document"
-second_title: "Headers and Footers in a Document"
 type: docs
 url: /headers-and-footers/get-all/
-aliases: [/get-all-header-and-footers-in-a-document/]
-description: "Get all headers and footers in a Word document"
+description: "Get all headers/footers in a Word document"
 weight: 50
 ---

-Reads HeaderFooter objects from the document section.
+Returns HeaderFooter objects from the document section.

-## Get all headers and footers in Word document REST API
+## Get all headers/footers in a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|